 Serve with one of these:

 A meat or fish curry

-Cooked quinoa (1 cup quinoa, 2 cups boiling water, simmer covered till done – serves 2)
+Cooked quinoa (not suitable for SC Diet): 1 cup quinoa, 2 cups boiling water, simmer covered till done – serves 2

 Why this is good for you: